telerik/maui-docs/controls/popup/animations.md

 ---
 title: Animations
 page_title: .NET MAUI Popup Documentation - Animations
-description: "Set the animation when the user opens or closes the Telerik UI for .NET MAUI Popup and customize its duration and acceleration."
+description: Set the animation when the user opens or closes the Telerik UI for .NET MAUI Popup and customize its duration and acceleration.
 position: 6
 slug: popup-animations
 ---